Linear and angular velocity control commands

 them as an array in Simulink®.

-Linear velocity, specified as a scalar in meters per second.
+Linear velocity, returned as a scalar in meters per second.

-Angular velocity, specified as a scalar in radians per second.
+Angular velocity, returned as a scalar in radians per second.

 To enable this port, select the Show TargetDir output port parameter.